Skip to content

 #Pico Park Mobile System Requirements

-The mobile version is lighter than the older PC requirements suggest.
-Based on the Google Play listing for Pico Park, the Android build needs roughly 100 MB of storage and runs on Android 5.0 (Lollipop) and up.
+The mobile version is lighter than the older PC requirements suggest, but the old Android listing is no longer live.
 For iOS, the App Store listing requires iOS 12.0 or later and works on iPhone, iPad, and iPod touch.

 Pico Park platform cards for Android iOS Steam and Switch.